 Ideas from $50 – $200

-Umpqua Wader Belt ($50) – I purchased one of these recently and really like it.
+Umpqua Wader Belt ($50) – I purchased one of these last year and really like it.
 Fishpond has a similar model as well.
 You couldn’t go wrong with either brand.

 Korker Wading Boots (Retail $199) – There are several great brands of wading boots available for the fly fisher, including Korkers, Simms, and Patagonia.
 These manufacturers have multiple boots and price points available.
 I’ve been using Korkers for several years and wear the Devil’s Canyon boots.
-I replaced a pair I wore for 3 years and had around 300 days of use!
+Here is a post I wrote when I bought a new pair – New Devil’s Canyon Korker Wading Boots.
+I wore them for 3 years and had around 300 days of use!
 I really like the BOA lacing system and ability to change soles.
 Yellowstone National Park has banned felt soled boots beginning in 2018.
 With my Korker Wading Boots, all I need to do is switch to a non-felt sole and I’m good to go.
 Most days, you’ll see me wearing my studded felt soles ($40).
 These boots are lightweight and comfortable.

 Snake River Net ($120 – $185) – Your fly fisher might need to upgrade their old net.
 Snake River Net Co. makes 6 different custom nets, using exotic hardwood and adds a fish-friendly net bag.
 These are beautiful nets!
-In fact, I bought a new lake net last year from them.
+In fact, I bought my lake net from them.

 Ideas Over $200

-Fly Reel (Retail $200 – $500 ) – So many choices here…Lamson, Sage, Hardy, Abel, Ross, and one of my favorites – Galvan Torque.
+Fly Reels (Retail $200 – $600) – So many choices here…Lamson, Sage, Hardy, Abel, Ross, and Galvan.
+I use a Galvan Torque, but purchased a Ross Evolution LTX this year and really like it.
 Any of those brands are terrific!
 Again, a gift certificate from your local fly shop is the way to go.